-Consider the benefits of a DevOps training programme to help everyone become familiar with the new tools and processes.
-Appoint DevOps cheerleaders across the organisation to help bring people on board and knowledge-share.
+Consider the benefits of a DevOps training program to help everyone become familiar with the new tools and processes.
+Appoint DevOps cheerleaders across the organisation to help bring people onboard and knowledge-share.
 And tailor training so that people don’t feel overwhelmed by having to learn more than is necessary for their role.

 Missing out on metrics

 One of the key facets of DevOps is keeping track of progress through relevant measurements and then adjusting processes and tools accordingly for optimal results.
 If you fail to do this, you’re essentially stumbling around in the dark with no data to base decisions on.
 Of course, different stakeholders will have different priorities and goals – and as a result what they want to measure will vary.
 It’s vital that you bring everyone together to agree on big-picture metrics before you design a dashboard.

 eBook: Building blocks to boost your DevOps transformation

 While ‘DevOps’ conjures up visions of automation and slick technology, don’t be fooled into thinking it has nothing to do with people.
 Its success rests on a seamless synergy between the various teams and processes that it comprises.
 Sure, tools and tech are vital components, but nothing happens without effective communication, collaboration, and cooperation – not to mention a unifying culture that enables DevOps to thrive.